Assumption College, Kilmore: History

-The Marist Brothers order was established as a teaching order in France in 1817 by a priest, Father Marcellin Champagnat (1789 – 1840), with a particular goal of providing elementary education to underprivileged rural children.
+The Marist Brothers order was established as a teaching order in France in 1817 by Father Marcellin Champagnat (1789–1840), with a goal of providing elementary education to underprivileged rural children.
 The Marist Brothers were invited to Australia by the Archbishop of Sydney, arriving in 1872.
-From the original plan to provide primary education for the underprivileged, both in Sydney and later in other cities, they changed their ideas and also opened elite secondary schools for which significant fees were charged.
-From this income, monies could be diverted to subsidise the education of the less privileged.
+They changed their goals and opened elite secondary schools, for which significant fees were charged, and they diverted monies from the higher fees to subsidize the education of the less privileged.